OriolVillaro/FiBeFTa/README.md

 		python fibefta.py -f active_file.sdf decoy_file.smi

-The required argument --files (-f) is used to specify the two sets of molecules (actives and decoys).
-The formats accepted are SDF and SMILES.
+The required argument --files (-f) is used to specify the files with the two sets of molecules (actives and decoys).
+The formats accepted for these files are SDF and SMILES.

 The optional arguments are --help and --destination. --Destination, or -d, is used to specify a path to save the results.
+The default option saves the "metrics.csv" in the current location of the terminal, and creates a folder named "FPs", with the list of molecules according to each fingerprint.